Differential Pressure Sensors Optimize Data Center Cooling

 AKCPBlog

-How Differential Air Pressure Aids in Cooling
+How Differential Air Pressure Sensors Improve Cooling

 The improved cooling performance will quickly return your investment, in the monitoring system, by optimizing the airflow and cooling systems you can cut your energy bill.
 Differential air pressure can also be used as an input to control CRAC fan speeds as discussed in this article.